d-kimuson/ts-type-expand/README.md

 # ts-type-expand for VSCode

-:memo: ts-type-expand is now v1 and the mechanism behind it has changed.
-You can downgrade to v0.12 if you find it inconvenient.

 VSCode extension that allows you to expand TypeScript type definitions.

 - Displays the type information of the selected node
-- This is especially useful for hard-to-read types, such as those automatically generated from GraphQL schemas.
+- This is especially useful for hard-to-read types, such as those automatically generated from GraphQL schemas, ...etc.

 ![](https://user-images.githubusercontent.com/37296661/119652128-b18edd80-be60-11eb-87b7-aca155ac1210.gif)